The Inverness Soil & Nutrient Network met for the second time in early March for a focus on ‘Understanding nutrient interactions’.

 - This brochure includes useful information about Scotland's agricultural soils and practical advice outlining the upfront financial savings and business benefits of better soil management and the efficient use of resources.
 Action and problem-specific 'field-sheets' are designed for busy farmers with limited time for reading.

-- TN710 Soil Analysis in the West Highlands and Islands
+- Technical Note (TN710): Soil Analysis in the West Highlands and Islands

 Sign up to the FAS newsletter